HM Prison Stafford: Closure

 The facility was closed in late 1916 and mothballed for two decades, re-opening on the commencement of World War II in 1939.

 Security concerns in the 1990s

-In November 1998, an inspection report from His Majesty's Chief Inspector of Prisons heavily criticised security at HMP Stafford after it emerged that prisoners were smuggling in illegal drugs for consumption within the facility.
+In November 1998, an inspection report from Her Majesty's Chief Inspector of Prisons heavily criticised security at HMP Stafford after it emerged that prisoners were smuggling in illegal drugs for consumption within the facility.
 Inmates were fashioning strips of paper into planes, then attaching lines to them and flying them over the 19 ft perimeter wall.
 The lines were then used to pull packages containing prohibited substances back over the wall.
 The facility was also criticised for being overcrowded, under-resourced, and failing to adequately prepare prisoners for release.

 2003 reports

 In March 2003, the Prison Reform Trust singled out Stafford Prison for concern over the high turnover rate in its governor's post.
 The trust noted that HMP Stafford had employed four different governors in only five years, and that such unstable leadership would not be tolerated in schools or hospitals.
 The trust also highlighted prison officers' absenteeism through sickness leave being an issue of concern.

 In October 2003 a further report from the Chief Inspector praised improvements at Stafford Prison.
 HMP Stafford was labelled as becoming an effective training prison specialising in helping vulnerable prisoners and sex offenders.
 Considerable advance had also been made in reducing the supply of narcotics into the prison, and in addressing drug addiction treatment.
 However, the report also highlighted concerns over poor exercise facilities for prisoners, and whether foreign prisoners had enough access to specialised help.